totten/bknix/README.md

     * Exit any active `nix-shell` environments.
     * In the `bknix` directory, update the git repo (i.e. `git pull`).
     * Open a new `nix-shell` and run `bknix update`
+    * If you have an IDE configuration which references the PHP interpreter or PATH, update the IDE.